 Having the right car insurance is perhaps the most important security measure of them all – especially in light of the worrying new car theft figures.
 So here at LV=, we’ve been working hard to make sure our cover protects you against this new type of car crime.
 Brian Hodge, Director of Motor Customer Claims at LV= said: “While the latest figures on relay theft are worrying, our customers can have peace of mind knowing they’re covered against it."

-"We’d definitely recommend the use of Faraday bags and other traditional types of car security for prevention, though.
+"We’d definitely recommend the use of Faraday pouches and other traditional types of car security for theft prevention.
 Some thieves will be willing to go to extreme lengths to get access to a vehicle, so it’s important to protect yourself as much as possible.”